Elliott Investment Management: Twitter

-In February 2020, Elliott Management, with about $2 billion in shares, nominated three directors to the board of Twitter Inc. The Wall Street Journal then reported that Singer wants to replace Jack Dorsey, due to Dorsey's workload as CEO of both Twitter and Square, and his potential move to Africa.
+In February 2020, Elliott Management, with about $2 billion in shares, nominated three directors to the board of Twitter, Inc. The Wall Street Journal then reported that Singer wants to replace Jack Dorsey, due to Dorsey's workload as CEO of both Twitter and Square, and his potential move to Africa.
 In April 2021, Elliott's directors planned to step down from the board after Twitter's stock performance rose 95% in 2020.

 Elliott's February 2020 purchase of Twitter stock was at a per share price of about $36.
-Elliott exited Twitter in June 2022 shortly after Elon Musk made his tender offer, when the share price was dynamic in the mid to high $45-$50 range, giving Elliott a gain over two years of approximately 33% on the investment.
+Elliott exited Twitter in June 2022 shortly after Elon Musk made his tender offer, when the share price was dynamic in the mid to high $45–$50 range, giving Elliott a gain over two years of approximately 33% on the investment.

 Wella AG

-In 2003, Elliott believed P&G was not offering a fair price to all preferred shareholders for the German hair products company Wella AG.
+In 2003, Elliott believed Procter & Gamble was not offering a fair price to all preferred shareholders for the German hair products company Wella AG.
 Elliott joined other funds in opposing the deal, including Germany's second-largest fund manager, Deka Investments.
 After several years of legal and shareholder battles, P&G raised its offer for Wella AG for all preferred shareholders.
 According to the Börsen-Zeitung, Elliott said its goal was to "protect the rights of minority shareholders."